Control Variables in Statistical Studies

 Definition: Control variables

-Control variables are essential empirical tools.
-They help us create replitaxile, verifiable data (i.e. statistics) from direct experimentation, observation, and sampling by setting hard limits.
+Control variables are factors in a study that are kept steady to avoid them influencing the dependent variable.
+This way, they limit the impact of possible extraneous variables and confounding variables, which increases internal validity.
+They help to create replicable, verifiable data (i.e. in statistics) from direct experimentation, observation, and sampling by setting hard limits.
 They also allow us to bypass ‘false’ causatives in observational studies.
+As a single study may use many different types, they can be categorical variables as well as quantitative variables.

 Give your thesis a final format revision prior to printing